 Monitoring your weight

-Second trimester pregnancy includes your fourth, fifth and six months.
-During your second trimester the usual pattern of weight gain is about 400g per week or 1-2 kilos per month.
+During your second trimester you may notice your weight increasing more than the first trimester.
+Everyone will gain weight differently during pregnancy and this will also depend on your starting weight.
 Your doctor may monitor your weight, take measurements of your growing tummy to estimate your baby’s growth, and watch for signs of preeclampsia (a form of high blood pressure).

 It’s important to keep your weight within the recommended range, otherwise you risk:

 - putting extra stress on your heart, which is already working overtime to pump your increased blood volume;

 - putting more stress on your joints, which pregnancy hormones have loosened;

 - developing preeclampsia (high blood pressure) or gestational diabetes;

 At some stage your doctor may check your urine for protein, sugar or bacterial infection, to make sure everything is where it should be;